Book a tour of the school with our Headmaster, Mr. Hammond here.

 Years 7 and 8

+We have three experienced tutors with responsibility for pupils in the Upper School.
+Senior subject specialists also stage additional learning sessions after school in half hour blocks throughout the year to help those wishing to hone their skills, build up their Common Entrance subject knowledge and to stretch potential academic scholars.
 As pupils move through the school they are given opportunities to take on new responsibilities which help prepare them for their move into secondary school.
 Year 8 pupils can be elected as School Prefects, who represent the school and have a wide range of duties which help develop their confidence and enable them to practise a new range of skills.
 Other posts include House Captain, School Council Representative, Charity Committee member and Table Monitor.

-The choice of Senior school is taken very seriously by Skippers Hill and, in addition to holding an annual Options Evening, Mr Lewis will meet with parents personally to discuss this important next step, considering all aspects of potential schools from academic achievement to size, location and culture.
+The choice of Senior school is taken very seriously by Skippers Hill and, in addition to holding an annual Options Evening, Mr Hammond will meet with parents personally to discuss this important next step, considering all aspects of potential schools from academic achievement to size, location and culture.

-Year 8 Latest News
+Years 7 and 8 Latest News